Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 N/A

-Multiple studies have demonstrated sesame oil to have positive effects on the diabetic profile and cardiovascular health.
-Sesame oil may improve glycemic control markers and have a beneficial effect on cardiometabolic indices.
-It can also be used as a combination with a drug to reduce hyperglycemia (1,2,3).
+Multiple studies have demonstrated that sesame oil has positive effects on the diabetic profile and cardiovascular health.
+It may improve glycemic control markers and have a beneficial effect on cardiometabolic indices.
+It can also be used in combination with a drug to reduce hyperglycemia (1,2,3).

 In summary, sesame seeds are very low in sugars but high in dietary fiber.
 It can be assumed that sesame seeds have a low glycemic index.
 Various parts of sesame plants have also been found to have anti-diabetic properties.